DioxusLabs/docsite/docs-src/0.6/src/guide/component.md

 }
 ```

-Dioxus provides the `#[component]` utility for simplifying how components are defined.
+Dioxus provides the `#[component]` macro for simplifying how components are defined.
 This macro converts the parameters of the annotated function into a hidden accompanying struct.

 ```rust
 #[component]